“Rear View Mirror” Presentation at Castro’s Lounge, Saturday, November 26, 2016

 - “porter” aka “entire butt beer” was said to replace a blend of beers, the “threads” (thirds?)

-- Gary Gillman has advanced a new theory that London Huguenot silk weaving terminology explains the terms three threads and porter, by reference to cloth quality*
+- Gary Gillman has advanced a completely new idea that London Huguenot silk weaving terminology explains the terms three threads and porter, by reference to cloth quality*

 - the greater the number of threads of each “porter” in the loom (aka portée, portee, portie), the higher the quality of cloth and its price